GibranLyra/test_android/README.md

 ### A demonstration of MVP pattern using the trending libraries of the android world.

-This app is based on the [Google TODO MVP pattern](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava), this pattern is used to make the business logic easily testable.
+App is based on the [Google TODO MVP pattern](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava), this pattern is used to make the business logic easily testable.
 - To get the lastest build you can email me(<lyra.gibran@gmail.com>) or if you have any doubts.